adelando/adelando-net/README.md

 ## 🛠️ Built With
  * **HTML5 & CSS3** - Core structure, layout, and styling.
  * **JavaScript** - For dynamic interactions and frontend logic.
-   *(Note: If you are using a specific static site generator or framework like Hugo, Jekyll, React, etc., replace this section with your exact stack).*
 ## 🤝 Contributing
 Since this is a personal website repository, direct contributions are rare, but suggestions, bug reports, and optimizations are always welcome!
  1. Fork the Project